OfficialKingJulian/clog/README.md

 # (Really) Simple Blog

-Mini-project to create a simple blog with PHP and Bash.
+Mini-project to create quick blog with PHP and Bash.
 It's effectively a static site generator but one which uses PHP to `include` the header and footer and some other important parts.
-This is just for my personal convenience.
+This is mainly a tool for my personal convenience.

 ## Benefits

-- Stupidly simple
+- Straight-foward to use
 - No database required
 - Edit with VIM and Markdown (and HTML)
 - Basic CSS layout included